jcolag/entropy-arbitrage/2022-04-28-generations.md

  >
  > **LIEUTENANT**: Sir, I'm having trouble locking onto them.
 They appear to be in some sort of temporal flux.

-The Lieutenant's actor is [Tim Russ](https://en.wikipedia.org/wiki/Tim_Russ), who would later star in **Voyager** as Tuvok.
+The Lieutenant's actor is {% wiki Tim_Russ|Tim Russ|en %}, who would later star in **Voyager** as Tuvok.

  > **SORAN**: You don't understand!
 Let me go back!
 Let me go back!
 Let me go back!
 Let me go back, please!

-You probably already recognize Soran as [Malcolm McDowell](https://en.wikipedia.org/wiki/Malcolm_McDowell), who generally plays villains of this type.
+You probably already recognize Soran as {% wiki Malcolm_McDowell|Malcolm McDowell|en %}, who generally plays villains of this type.

  > **GUINAN**: It's going to be okay.

-And you probably recognize Guinan as [Whoopi Goldberg](https://en.wikipedia.org/wiki/Whoopi_Goldberg).
+And you probably recognize Guinan as {% wiki Whoopi_Goldberg|Whoopi Goldberg|en %}.

  > **HARRIMAN**: I'll go.
 You have the bridge.
  >